| Our Ironic President, Ironically

 big war, with big armies and opposing nukes, forced upon us even

+sooner - with our resources depleted.
 Only a chickenhawk would not bother to think

 of the cost in American lives (we know they have not a thought